******************* NEWS *******************

 We would welcome you visiting us before you decide to join us to ensure that you are making the best decision for your child.

-Please contact Mrs Hooley, Head Teacher or our school secretary Jennifer Iden on 01572 722400 or email us at firstname.lastname@example.org to make an appointment or look for our open days in the press or on our website.
+Please contact me, Mrs Chambers, Head of School or our School Business Manager Jennifer Iden on 01572 722400 or email us at firstname.lastname@example.org to make an appointment or look for our open days in the press or on our website.

 Children looking to join the school in the year that they are five must apply through the Local Authority admission procedure as well as completing a Supplementary Information Form.
 All other applications can be made directly to the school, for further informaiton please see our Admissions Policy.